Arcan-Tech/arcan-docs/docs/glossary.md

 A graphic showing an insight or result.

 ### Dependency Graph
 The high-level representation of the project’s architecture.
+The graph nodes represent architectural components and the graph edges represent the dependencies among them.

 ### Container
 In Arcan, the architectural components at the highest level of abstraction.
 Language reference: